 "Health and Safety - The smoke produced by all Concept smoke generators has been rigorously tested to ensure that in normal conditions it is non toxic.
 Independent health and safety reports indicate that dense smoke concentrations can be entered without any serious health risk for short periods of time.
-However, we recommend that persons who are asthmatic or who suffer from a respiratory complaint are not subjected to dense smoke concentrations and the use of suitable PPE in the event of extended exposure to dense such environments.
-In the event of artificial smoke being used in conjunction with live fires, where, by definition the potential for products of combustion to be formed from the fireplace will occur as well as other hazards (unburnt propane etc), breathing apparatus should be worn.
+However, we recommend that persons who are asthmatic or suffer from a respiratory complaint are not subjected to dense smoke concentrations, and the use of suitable PPE in the event of extended exposure to such environments.
+Should the artificial smoke be used in conjunction with live fires, where, by definition the potential for products of combustion to be formed from the fireplace would occur along with other hazards (unburnt propane etc), breathing apparatus should be worn.
 Copies of independent reports on the safety aspects of Concept smoke are available on request."